muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 See also <https://unicode.org>.

-A **Text** value has 2 fundamental uses, one being for generic user data, and the other being the canonical form of a standalone *attribute name* (see the **Kit** possrep) which is an nonqualified program identifier.

 Note that some programming languages or execution environments support a "Unicode character string" concept that is less strict than the **Unicode** standard, and thus allow malformed character strings.
 For example, some